| Title: | Tools for Exploring Regression Models with 'iNZight' |

 The Normal Q-Q and histogram plots are taken from the normcheck

-function in the s20x
+function in the s20x package.

 No return value; called for the side-effect of producing a plot.